Privacy statement for our employees

 - If you are involved in an insurance claim, we might share your personal data with insurance companies / brokers.

 - As part of our recruitment and selection processes, we might run a background check on you.
-This may include sharing your personal data with employment agencies, previous employers, the Disclosure & Barring Service (DBS), the Driver and Vehicle Licensing Authority (DVLA) and our third party screening and due diligence service provided by Thomson Reuters.
+This may include sharing your personal data with employment agencies, previous employers, the Disclosure & Barring Service (DBS), the Driver and Vehicle Licensing Authority (DVLA) and our third-party screening and due diligence service provided by Refinitiv.

 - We contract a limited amount of third parties to store data on our behalf.
 This may include your personal data.
 Types of third parties we use include cloud storage, website hosting and software providers.